-For Baffin region, they are sent to Ottawa, and some people from the Kivalliq have been going to the Ottawa centre also.
-Regular members were having a sitting when COVID-19 arrived in Iqaluit, at that time there was a requirement to isolate for two weeks and we were told once we returned to our communities we had to isolate at home for two weeks.
+However, regular members were having a sitting when COVID-19 arrived in Iqaluit.
+At that time there was a requirement to isolate for two weeks and we were told once we returned to our communities that we had to isolate at home for two weeks.
+If anyone travels outside of the territory, either for medical or other reasons, they are required to isolate for two weeks.

-If anyone travels outside of the territory, either for medical or other reasons, they are required to isolate for two weeks and I thought I would be isolating in Iqaluit at that time.
-When I went home, the people were wondering why we didn't isolate in Iqaluit first before going home.
+We expected that we would be isolating in Iqaluit at that time.
+When I went home, my constituents started calling me and wondering why we didn't isolate in Iqaluit first before going home.
+There was COVID in Arviat for a long time and they were told to isolate for four months.
 That has been on my mind for quite some time.

-Those were some of the concerns that my constituents brought up and I will be bringing it up again at the appropriate time.
+Those were some of the concerns that my constituents brought up and I thank them for that.
+At the appropriate time I will have questions for the Minister of Health.
 Thank you.